tpwres/teczki-polskiego-wrestlingu/content/e/kpw/2017-06-10-kpw-arena-7-wysoka-stawka.md

 #### Recap

 * Fans annoy Gracjan by calling him Gracjan Porno.
-[Krzysztof Zasada](@/w/krzysztof-zasada.md) protects Kowalski, and annoyed at his boss, dropkicks him with his signature catphrase "W imię zasad!"
+[Krzysztof Zasada](@/w/krzysztof-zasada.md) protects Kowalski, and annoyed at his boss, dropkicks him with his signature catphrase "W imię zasad!" ("In the name of principles!").
 * Ostrowski enters with not only [Mira](@/w/mira.md), but an unnamed second girl.
 She would later be revealed as [Alisa](@/w/alisa.md).
 * After the event, Pawłowski announced a surprise, and invited the faces to the ring.
 Pannache takes over the mic, and explains that [David Oliwa](@/w/david-oliwa.md) celebrated his (28th) birthday just days before.
 A birthday cake is revealed, decorated with the KPW logo.
-Fans sing "Sto Lat" (Polish _Happy Birthday_ song).
+Fans sing "Sto lat" (Polish _Happy Birthday_ song).
 Kawaler's music hits, [Greg](@/w/greg.md) walks in, and declares his disregard for the birthday, only to get the cake in his face to great crowd reactions.

 ### References